somsos/somsos-template51-devops/README.md

 ## ToDo

+- [ ] Implement rollback on back and front.
-- [ ] set up the https
+- [ ] Implement an evolutionary Database.
 - [ ] Create the blog with the 3 diagrams and it explication of each layer.
 - [ ] Add it to C.V.
 - [ ] Add in manual before making developing tests, disconnect from internet and update the `/etc/hosts`

-## How it works this DevOps pipeline
+## How it works the DevOps pipeline

-The idea is to abstract or reduce the commands to build and deploy, to only two docker commands
+The idea is to abstract or reduce the commands to build and deploy, to only the following two docker commands:

 - `docker compose build {db|back|front}`
 - `docker compose up -d {db|back|front}`

-These two commands are standard on those who knows docker, and from just watching them they can get an idea of how works by behind, with in resume, the `docker-compose.yml` defines how to run the app, and the `Dockerfile` defines how to build it.
-So in theory this two commands could build and deploy any kind of app, whether are build with Java, Python, GoLand, Node, Angular, React, etc.
+These two commands are standard on those who knows docker, and from just watching them, they can get an idea of how works by behind, with in resume, the `docker-compose.yml` defines how to run the containerized app, and the `Dockerfile` defines how to build it and deploy it.

+So in theory this two commands could build and deploy any kind of app, whether it uses Java, Python, GoLand, Node, Angular, React, etc.

 Here a graph of the working flow which goes from the git push to the deploy of the app.

 ![devops pipeline flow](./1_documentation/devops-pipeline.png)

-For the connections and management of https, we use a reverse proxy to centralize and facilitate the implementation.
+For the connections and https management, I'm using a reverse proxy to centralize and facilitate the implementation.

 ![reverse-proxy-conf](./1_documentation/reverse-proxy-conf.png)